eduardocapella/snapsection/README.md

 == Screenshots ==
 ## Screenshots
 1. When clicking the SnapSection icon, a confirmation message is displayed.
-2. In the Settings Page you can select the icon, the icon color, and make a fine adjustment on the icon size.
+2. In the Settings Page, you can select the icon the icon, its color, and make a fine adjustment on the icon size.